simeonkr/HaGL/doc/Overview.md

 the discrete points of time correspond to updates in the main loop.
 For example, `prec 0 time` corresponds to the value of `time` one time-step ago.

-The main usefulness of `prec` lies in its ability to build self-referential expressions and thereby define sequences in terms of recurrence relations.
+The main usefulness of `prec` lies in its ability to create self-referential expressions and thereby define sequences in terms of recurrence relations.
 For example, the expression
 ```